 AFC Bournemouth Women kickstarted their National League campaign with a 1-1 draw away to Swindon on Sunday afternoon.

 Katie James bagged for the Cherries on her debut, before the side were pegged back late on after a Sophie Mitchell strike.

-Following the win, manager Cuss expressed his delight to afcb.co.uk.
+Following the tightly contested affair, manager Steve Cuss gave his thoughts to afcb.co.uk.

 “Obviously, we have the disappointment of conceding in the 90th minute, that was difficult to take but it’s all part of the learning curve.

 “Overall, we probably didn’t do enough to win the game, but to get a point away from home in our first National League outing, we have to settle for that.”

 Cuss went on to pick out some positives as his side made their first outing in step four of the women’s football pyramid.